tangjianpku/tangjianpku.github.io/_pages/about.md

 <span style="color:red">What's New</span>
 ======
+* <span style="color:red">New!!</span> Received new grant from IBM/MIla collaboration for "Pretraining molecular and protein representation with 3D structures" proposal (Oct.
+1st 2021).
 * <span style="color:red">New!!</span> Five papers are accepted to NeurIPS'2021.
 Congrats to Chence Shi, Zhaocheng Zhu, Louis-Pascal Xhonneux, Minghao Xu, Andreea Deac.
 * <span style="color:red">New!!</span> Our paper "[Learning interpretable cellular and gene signature embeddings from single-cell transcriptomic data](https://www.biorxiv.org/content/10.1101/2021.01.13.426593v1.full)", collaborated with Prof. Yue Li at McGill Univesity, has been accepted to [Nature Communications](https://www.nature.com/ncomms/).
 Congrats to the leading author Yifan Zhao and Huiyu Cai.
 * <span style="color:red">New!!</span> We just released our machine learning for drug discovery platform, TorchDrug.
 For more information about TorchDrug, please visit [here](https://torchdrug.ai/).